-Flannan Isles Lighthouse is a lighthouse near the highest point on Eilean Mòr, one of the Flannan Isles in the Outer Hebrides off the west coast of Scotland.
+The Flannan Isles Lighthouse is situated on the highest point of Eilean Mòr, one of the Flannan Isles in the Outer Hebrides off the west coast of Scotland.

-In 1896 sanction was received from the Board of Trade for erection of the Flannan Isles Lighthouse but it was not until 7 December 1899 that the lighthouse, designed by Mr D Alan Stevenson, was undertaken by Mr George Lawson of Rutherglen at a cost of £6,914:1:9 which included the building of the landing places, stairs etc on Eilean Mor.
-Mr Lawson also built the dwelling houses for the lightkeepers’ wives and families at the shore station at Breasclete, Isle of Lewis, which cost £3,526:16:0.
-The site for the shore station at Breascelete was chosen for its close proximity to Loch Roag, a sea loch, which provided a safe anchorage and shelter for the lighthouse tender when taking on or putting ashore the lightkeepers, or when bad weather made it impossible to carry out the relief on the due date.
+In 1896, sanction was received from the Board of Trade for the construction of the Flannan Isles Lighthouse.
+But it wasn’t until 7 December 1899 that work started.
+The engineer was D Alan Stevenson and building work carried out by George Lawson of Rutherglen.
+The cost of £6,914 included the building of the landing places and stairs etc on Eilean Mor.
+George Lawson also built the dwelling houses for the lightkeepers’ wives and families at the shore station at Breasclete on the Isle of Lewis at a cost £3,526.
+Breascelete was chosen as the site for the shore station due to its close proximity to Loch Roag, a sea loch.
+This provided a safe anchorage and shelter for the lighthouse tender when taking on or putting ashore the lightkeepers, or when bad weather made it impossible to carry out the relief on the due date.

 As there was no radio communication between the Flannans and Lewis at that time, a gamekeeper, Mr Roderick MacKenzie, was appointed as observer to the light for which he received payment of £8 per annum.
 Mr MacKenzie’s duties involved watching for any signals from the lighthouse 18 miles north west of his vantage point at Gallan Head, Lewis and to observe and report any failure in the exhibition of the light.
 In the event of such a failure it is required to be reported immediately by telegram to Head Office in Edinburgh so that the necessary steps could be taken to have someone sent to carry out any repairs as soon as possible.